shaovoon/windows_registry_folder_wmi_enumerator/README.md

 # Windows Registry Folder and WMI Query Enumerator
-Use C++11 range for-loop to enumerate Windows registry keys/values, folder and WMI queries based on Marius Bancila's article: [Enabling MFC Collections to Work in Range-based for Loops](https://www.codeproject.com/Articles/835025/Enabling-MFC-Collections-to-Work-in-Range-based-fo).
+Use C++11 range for-loop to enumerate Windows registry keys/values, folder and Windows Management Instrumentation (WMI) queries based on Marius Bancila's article: [Enabling MFC Collections to Work in Range-based for Loops](https://www.codeproject.com/Articles/835025/Enabling-MFC-Collections-to-Work-in-Range-based-fo).
 Marius enables range-based for-loop for MFC collections whereas this library applies his concept to non-collections to enumerate registry, folder and WMI queries with RAII.
 This is a header-only library.

 __Pros__
 * Resource management is accomplished with RAII: handles and resource are released in the Enumerator's destructor.